jvang0620/Musicans-Meetup/README.md

 3. Create a `.env` file in the root directory of the project following the `.env.sample` as a guide:

-4. Start the server by running `nondemon app`:
+4. Start the server by running `nodemon app`:

 5. Navigate to `http://localhost:3000` or `http://<env.HOST>:<env.PORT>` in your browser to access Musicians Meetup